Dec 6th, 2018

 Should I bring my non-angling spouse to Christmas Island?

 The setting on the island is that of an extremely rustic, remote and sub-third world.
-Unless your partner is very much willing to “rough it” (no power at the lodge during the day) for the week it is generally not a good destination for spouses that are not interested in fishing.
+Unless your partner is very much willing to “rough it,” for the week it is generally not a good destination for spouses that are not interested in fishing.

 Is there internet and cell service?